 This is exactly what Transferwise provides─a P2P international transfer service.
 Their fees are surprisingly low, and it's clear that their solution is based on a thorough analysis of the user’s context, motives and actions.
 The result speaks for itself─in 8 years, the Transferwise community has grown to more than 6 million people, sending £4 billion abroad every month.
 That’s a savings of £1 billion a year compared to conducting these transactions through local banks.

-In summary, to design demanded digital products that will be loved by the customers, we start with the problem.
-To clearly define the problem and the tasks, we explore the problem-solution cycle impact on user experience by creating user personas and defining their Jobs To Be Done.
-Throughout this process, we crystallize the context in which the problem takes place, the motives of the users that dictate the actions and the people it will take to apply the right solution.
-During this process, Financial UX design methodology, and such UX tools as an Empathy map, Red Route Map, UJM, user flows, wireframes, UI design and testing are used.
+In financial user experience methodology, to design demanded digital products that will be loved by the customers, we start with the problem.
+To clearly define the problem and the tasks, we explore the problem-solution cycle impact on banking user experience by creating user personas and defining their Jobs To Be Done.
+Throughout this UX process, we crystallize the context in which the problem takes place, the motives of the users that dictate the actions and the people it will take to apply the right solution.
+During this process, Financial UX design methodology including such UX tools as an Empathy map, Red Route Map, UJM, user flows, wireframes, UI design and testing are used.

-This can be used as a “cheat sheet” for finance companies to create digital products that can conquer the market amid the growing competition.
+This article can be used as a “cheat sheet” for finance companies in designing innovative financial services that can conquer the market amid the growing competition.

 Did you enjoy this article?
 Share your thoughts!
 Also, if you have any questions concerning financial UX design or are looking for ways to take your financial company to the next level, contact us with your challenge on email@example.com